energywebfoundation/ewc-rosetta/README.md

   <br>
 </h1>

-A Rosetta implentation for the [Energy Web Chain](https://energyweb.org)
+A Rosetta implementation for the [Energy Web Chain](https://energyweb.org)

 # Overview
 The Energy Web Chain (EW Chain) Rosetta API implementation allows you to quickly and easily launch a local EW Chain node and begin interacting with EW Chain using the standardized Rosetta API.
 This Rosetta implementation facilitates querying EW Chain (Data API) and generating and submitting blockchain transactions (Construction API).